 Lakes Rotorua, Rotoiti, Ōkāreka and Tarawera are some of the Lakes owned by Te Arawa Lakes Trust (TALT).
-If your retaining wall existed prior to the lakebed settlement (24 October 2006) there is no need to obtain separate affected parties consent from TALT.
+If your retaining wall is unchanged and existed prior to the lakebed settlement (24 October 2006) there is no need to obtain separate affected parties’ consent from TALT.

-If you have erected your structure post the Te Arawa Lakebed Settlement (24 October 2006), you need to contact Council to discuss the way forward.
+If you have erected or changed your structure without lakebed owner approval and resource consent post the Te Arawa Lakebed Settlement (24 October 2006), you need to contact Council to discuss the way forward.

 Department of Conservation

-The Department of Conservation (DOC) have provided a blanket affected parties approval for all Lake structures that existed prior to the Te Arawa Lakebed Settlement (24 October 2006) with the provision that structures retain the existing foot print and any maintenance works be undertaken outside of bird breeding season.
-If your lake structure sits on DOC administered Crown land, please note on your form ‘DOC has already provided blanket approval’.
+The Department of Conservation (DOC) has provided blanket affected parties approval for all lake structures which existed prior to the Te Arawa Lakebed settlement (24 October 2006).
+This is with the condition that structures retain the existing footprint and any maintenance works be undertaken outside of the bird breeding season (1 September – 24 December).

 Rotorua Lakes Council

-A blanket affected parties approval has been provided by Rotorua Lakes Council for all lake structures that existed prior to the Te Arawa Lakebed Settlement; regardless of them being previously consented or not.
+A blanket affected parties approval has been provided by Rotorua Lakes Council for all previously consented, non-commercial, unchanged lake structures that existed prior to the Te Arawa Lakebed Settlement.

 The Council’s 'Right to Occupy' will be issued in conjunction with the resource consent for any Lake structures located within the Council’s lake/land parcels that existed prior to the Te Arawa Lakebed Settlement.